securityfirst/championscurriculum/audits.md

 Champions will have been conducting a form of small audit throughout this course with their assessment document.
 However, there are more established forms of an audit that exist in the information security field.
 This module is designed to introduce these, as a starting point for them potentially looking to conduct them in future.

 ### Learning Goals
+* Understand how to use the assessment document
+* Understand benching marking tools
+* Introduce SAFETAG as the next step if they want to progress in future and conduct full audits

 ### Assessment Goals
 * Add lists of basic tools and resources for basic auditing